f5devcentral/f5-puppet/README.md

 ##### health_monitors

 Assigns health monitors to the node resource.
 You can assign a single monitor or an array of monitors.
-If you're using an array of monitors then you must also set `availability`.
+If you're using an array of monitors then you must also set `availability_requirement`.

 Valid options: ["/PARTITION/OBJECTS"], 'default', or 'none'